konsumer/arduinoscope/README.md

 # Arduinoscope

-This is the current version of my Arduino-powered low-resolution, multi-channel oscilliscope.
-I made 2 frontends, that both speak [firmata](http://firmata.org), so you will need to install the Firmata firmware on your arduino (in arduino IDE: File -> Open -> Examples > Library-Firmata > StandardFirmata.)
+This is the current version of my Arduino-powered, low-resolution, multi-channel oscilliscope.
+I made 2 frontends, that both speak [firmata](http://firmata.org), so you will need to install the Firmata firmware on your Arduino (in Arduino IDE: File -> Open -> Examples > Library-Firmata > StandardFirmata.)

-It used to run over a simple serial protocol, but I have decided to standardize on firmata, so I can keep the pin-reading code in the client, and make installation more standardized.
+It used to run over a simple serial protocol, but I have decided to standardize on Firmata, so I can keep the pin-reading code in the client, and make installation more standardized.

+The basic idea with both front-ends is to connect your Arduino running Firmata, and start the front-end.

 ## Standalone